Modern Slavery Statement

 • Reviewing the risks of modern slavery during all stages of the procurement process including tender evaluation, contract award and in-life contract management.

-In the Financial year we have:
+In the Financial year:

 Performance Indicators